kolide/launcher/docs/architecture/2019-03-11_autoupdate.md

 launcher, and assume the service manager will restart.
 Empirically, it will start the new binary on the configured path.

+Exiting launcher is hard to navigate.
+Things inside TUF are buried deep in routines.
+Simple returning an error isn't enough.
+While we could call `os.Exit` that seems abrupt.
+So instead, we plumb the signal channel through, and signal a `os.Interrupt` on it.
+(Note that it's not a _signal_ in the posix sense.
+It's a constant sent to a channel)

 ### Example Code

 There an [example service](/tools/upgrade-exec-service-testing/)